paepcke/pdoc_post_prod/README.md

        :rtype bool

 will show up literally.
-If a module to be documentated is  instead preprocessed using this scripts, then the pdoc  documentation will look like this:
+If a module to be documentated is  instead preprocessed using this script, then the pdoc documentation will look like this:
 ```
           foo (int): controls whether bar is set to None
           returns True for success, else False
           return type: bool
 ```

+The keywords, such as 'returns' will be bold faced.

 **Note:** whether '**:**' is used to introduce a specification, or '**@**' is controlled from a command line option.
 See main section below.